 The question is where do we stand in this changing academic, scholarly, and pedagogic scenario?
-We can check this infographic which attempts at quantifying Digital Humanities around the globe: http://www.ucl.ac.uk/infostudies/melissa-terras/DigitalHumanitiesInfographic.pdf (Melissa Terras, 2011).
-This might not be the only way to measure it, but it is definitely one of the significant ways to see our participation, contribution, and agency in this shifting ecologies where the printed words are not the only way of knowledge production and dissemination.
+We can check this 2012 infographic which attempts at quantifying Digital Humanities around the globe: http://www.ucl.ac.uk/infostudies/melissa-terras/DigitalHumanitiesInfographic.pdf (Melissa Terras, 2011).
+This might not be the only way to measure it, but it is definitely one of the significant ways to see our participation, contribution, access, and agency in this shifting ecologies where the printed words are not the only way of knowledge production, dissemination, and amplification.
 This also means where our scholarship, research, and academia are in this globalized present.
 Undoubtedly, the presence is very scant.
-Most of the libraries are still limited in printed form of information, which makes our epistemological participation in the global context next to impossible.
-And the bitter consequence of this is we are re-presented around the world (if we are ever discussed) as the way powerful Western institutions has been representing us for centuries.
+Most of the libraries are still limited in printed form of information, which makes our epistemological participation and amplification of our knowledge systems in the global context next to impossible.
+And the bitter consequence of this is we are re-presented around the world (if we are ever discussed) as the way powerful Western institutions have been representing us for centuries.
+We might be, once in a while, an object of inquiry but hardly a participant or agency of that inquiry.
 Some of the examples of those re-presentations can be palpated in the digital archival projects called like Digital Archaeology Foundation, 2015 Nepal Earthquake, The Thak Archive, and Birds of Nepal.
-These are created by West and is archived on West-based institutions.
-In these digital archives, the knowledge that are produced and disseminated about Nepal has a very simplistic dimension: exotic and/or damage-based.
+These are created by the West and are archived on West-based institutions.
+In these digital archives, the knowledge that is produced and disseminated about Nepal has a very simplistic dimension: exotic and/or damage-based.
 However unintentional and well-intentioned they are, these digital archives about Nepal are no different than what Edward Said (1978) aptly remarked vis-à-vis Description de l'Égypte, the “great collective appropriation of one country by another” (84).
+Nepal becomes a matter of past, rather than a dynamic present, to be preserved for the future.
 And Nepal is just an example.
-What we are talking about here is the dominant portrayal and creation of Non-Western worlds in the digital spaces by Western institutions.
+What we are talking about here is the dominant portrayal and creation of Non-Western worlds or what is also called a Global South in the digital spaces by institutions of Global North.

-Only when Digital Humanities or Digital Research and Writing Labs are incorporated in our academia and libraries, the scenarios can start changing.
-In the Non-Western and Western countries, Non-Western and Western scholars have started engaging in Post/Decolonial Digital Humanities and Feminist Digital Humanities projects where the digitally untold and yet-to-be circulated knowledge system and information have started to be distributed.
-What we need now is Non-Western based academic and scholarly spaces with infrastructures that support and endorses the projects like these, which we emphatically call Critical Digital Humanities.
+Only when Digital Humanities or Digital Research and Writing Labs are incorporated in our academia and libraries with rigorous conversations with Critical Humanities, the scenarios can be one of the crucial ways of starting an ethical transformation.
+Whether in Global South or Global North, scholars and activist researchers have started engaging in Post/Decolonial Digital Humanities and Feminist Digital Humanities projects where the digitally untold and yet-to-be circulated knowledge system and information have started to be distributed and amplified.
+What we need now is Non-Western based academic and scholarly spaces with infrastructures that support and endorse the projects like these, which we are emphatically calling Critical Digital Humanities.

 No prior experience with Digital Humanities research is necessary to participate in the workshops.
 All newcomers are welcomed, as the program will begin with an introduction to Digital Humanities and digital publishing platforms.
 Through this workshop, attendees will collaborate on a digital publication that illustrates their own experiences, backgrounds, and cultures in digital spaces.

-These workshops will serve as one step in a broader initiative to build ma ore collaborative, reciprocal relationship between institutions in the US such as The University of Texas at El Paso and institutions of higher education in Nepal and South Asia.
-The meet will build a pathway for participants to situate themselves and their work within the fields of Digital Humanities, imagining together what (re)presentations of South Asia in online spaces can look like with more participation and engagement from Nepali and South Asian scholars in these areas.
+These workshops will serve as one step in a broader initiative to build collaborative, reciprocal relationships between institutions in the US such as The University of Texas at El Paso and institutions of higher education in Nepal and South Asia.
+The meet will build a pathway for participants to situate themselves and their work within the fields of Digital Humanities and Human-Centered Participatory Design, imagining together what (re)presentations of South Asia in online spaces can look like with more participation and engagement from Nepali and South Asian scholars in these areas.

 These workshops will establish a reciprocal relationship between Digital Humanities scholars in the US and in Nepal and South Asia, leading to long-term DH initiatives that enhance the representation and depth of South Asian intellectual knowledge in online spaces.